Director of Sports Medicine also lauded for his 25 years of service

 During that run, Lafayette boasted a 26-10 Patriot League record.
 Lafayette won three consecutive Patriot League championships from 2004 to 2006 and finished a game out of the title hunt in 2009.
 In that 2009 season, Lafayette was 8-3 with two losses to Top 25 opponents while holding a 4-0 record vs. Ivy League foes for the first time in program history.

-In the midst of the '04-'06 championship run, the Leopards made the first three postseason appearances in school history, laying claim to the Patriot League’s automatic NCAA bid in 2004 and 2006, while earning the program’s first at-large berth in 2005.
+In the midst of the 2004-06 championship run, the Leopards made the first three postseason appearances in school history, laying claim to the Patriot League’s automatic NCAA bid in 2004 and 2006, while earning the program’s first at-large berth in 2005.

 Tavani became Lafayette’s 27th head coach on Dec.
 11, 1999 after having served as the Leopards’ running backs coach for 13 seasons.
-His charge upon taking the job was to restore the once proud Lafayette program to glory.
+His charge upon taking the job was to restore the Lafayette program to glory.

-Tavani’s influence began to take hold in this third season when he resurrected the program with the second-best turnaround in I-AA football during the 2002 season.
+Tavani’s influence began to take hold in his third season when he resurrected the program with the second-best turnaround in FCS football during the 2002 season.
 Lafayette improved upon a 2-8 season in 2001 with a 7-5 overall record and 5-2 league mark, which included a 14-7 win vs. Lehigh for the first victory over the Mountain Hawks in seven seasons.
 Although the Leopards finished 5-6 in 2003, they still proved the turnaround was no fluke as four of those losses were by a touchdown or less, including two against Top 25 opponents.

 In 2004, Tavani was named Patriot League Coach of the Year after leading the Leopards to their first championship in a decade, despite being picked no higher than fifth in the preseason poll of the league’s coaches.
 He was a finalist for the Eddie Robinson National Coach of the Year Award for his efforts.